ealejor/rt-system/README.md

-# Sistema RT "Radio Taxi"
+# Sistema "Radio Taxi"

-This project was **generated** with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3. and all dependencies are in the `package.json` file.
+This project was **generated** with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.

+To access this project in production you can enter the following link: [https://ealejor.github.io/rt-system](https://ealejor.github.io/rt-system).

 ## Component structure